You might remember the older, must shittier version of this article. Don't worry. It's less crap now.

 Ah, now you're ready.
 That's a nice cushion you've got yourself on.
 Then I'll begin.

 Let's start in the far-off world of arcades in the year 1985.
-On this page, I used to say Teddy Boy Blues was the product of Coreland, a company who did a lot of work for Sega back in the eighties, including Seishun Scandal/My Hero and, critically, Pengo.
-It kinda fits their style, but this is probably not the case as the game's not on their GDRI gamelist and almost everywhere else save for Tinpot Gamer who notes that the game shares some sprites with other games by them.
-It's a mystery we can't solve!
+On this page, I used to say Teddy Boy Blues was the product of Coreland, a company who did a lot of work for Sega back in the eighties, including Seishun Scandal / My Hero and, probably more well-known, Pengo.
+It kinda fits their style, but this is probably not the case as the game's not on their GDRI gamelist, nor is it listed that way anywhere else.
+It's a mystery we can't solve, apparently!
 Anyway, Teddy Boy Blues is a weird little platformer taking place in a bizarre eternally-wrap-around universe where, as a small child armed with a machine gun, you have to shoot all the enemies, grab them when they're shrunk down (otherwise they scuttle towards the timer and shave time off) and, well, don't die.
 There's not really much to say about it, to be honest- it is what it is, and I've never found it especially great.
+It's completely, aggressively fine.
 But hey, each to their own.

 So...
 What's it doing on this site, then?